ixpantia/faucet/docs/en/options.md

 active connection and shutdown the process. `graceful` waits for all connections to close before shutting down.

+### Max Message Size

+- CLI: `--max-message-size`
+- Environment: `FAUCEC_MAX_MESSAGE_SIZE`
+- Default: `None`

+Maximum size of a WebSocket message.
+This is useful for DDOS prevention.
+If not set, there is no size limit.

 ### Telemetry: PostgreSQL Connection String

 - CLI: `--pg-con-string`